enioka-Haute-Couture/enioka_scan/README.md

     };

 // Bind to ScannerService service
-Intent intent = new Intent(this, ScannerService.class);
+// Make sure to bind the ScannerService class (or any implementation of the API), not the ScannerServiceApi interface Intent intent = new Intent(this, ScannerService.class);
 bindService(intent, connection, Context.BIND_AUTO_CREATE);
 ```

-It is then possible to use the `ScannerServiceApi` object to access the different APIs of the service.
+It is then possible to use the [`ScannerServiceApi`][scanner-service-api] object to access the different endpoints of the service.
 The most interesting one is `registerClient` which hooks scanning callbacks, including a "data was received from scanner" callback.

 Please remember to unbind the service when it is not needed anymore, as for any other service.
 This will often be in "onDestroy" hooks.
 Also, as this is a bound service, it is destroyed whenever it has no bound clients left.
 Many applications actually bind the service on startup onto the application context to be sure it is never destroyed and therefore is very quick to bind from anywhere, but this depends on the use-case and is not compulsory at all.

 Finally, there are a few Intent extra properties which can be set to control the behaviour of the service such as filters used in the scanner search.
-These can be found as static strings inside the `ScannerServiceApi` interface.
+These can be found as static strings inside the [`ScannerServiceApi`][scanner-service-api] interface, and methods in the [`ScannerSearchOptions`][scanner-search-options] class help converting search parameters to and from those intent extras.

 # Developer quick start (modifying this library)